 Who’s Liable in Product Liability Claims?

 There are three main liable parties in product liability claims: the assembler of the product, the manufacturer of the product and the marketer of the product.
-Working with an experienced product liability attorney is a good way to identify all potential litigants in your claim, since things can go wrong on multiple ends.
+Working with an experienced personal injury lawyer is a good way to identify all potential litigants in your claim, since things can go wrong on multiple ends.
 A faulty design, lack of adequate product testing, processes of manufacturing that do not meet accepted standards of safety and failing to provide instructions for proper operation can all lead to claims of product liability when injuries result.

 Common Types of Dangerous Products